testing.txt For Vim version 9.1. Last change: 2024 Jul 18

 is not a number the assert fails.

-When {msg} is given it precedes the default message.
+When {msg} is given it is prefixed to the default message,

 Can also be used as a method: